lessy-community/lessy/docs/pull_request.md

 ## Rebasing your branch on `master`

-Rebasing a branch is useful to make sure your code is based on the last version of Lessy and there is no conflict.
+Rebasing a branch is useful to make sure your code is based on the last version of Lessy and there is no conflicts.
 Please never merge `master` in your branch or it will generate an awful Git history!
 To rebase a branch:

 ```console